|

 of the Sioux and the sister of Spotted Tail.

-Crazy Horse's father was the Medicine
+Crazy Horse's father was the

 seasoned warrior, Crazy Horse Senior passed on his name to his son.

-After this exciting name transfer, the father
+After this name transfer, Crazy Horse

 Crazy Horse's brother was Little